apioo/fusio/doc/installation.rst

 This builds the Fusio system with a predefined backend account.
 The credentials are taken from the env variables ``FUSIO_BACKEND_USER``, ``FUSIO_BACKEND_EMAIL`` and ``FUSIO_BACKEND_PW`` in the `docker-compose.yml`_.
-If you are planing to run the container on the internet you must change these credentials.
+If you are planing to run the container on the internet you MUST change these credentials.

 Configure web server
 --------------------